Longehh/RyuSecure/README.md

 Why choose this over StaffSecure?
 - RyuSecure uses Argon2 to hash all data i.e. Passwords, and IP Addresses whereas Staff Secure uses MD5 which someone can easily crack if the system was breached.

+Servers using or have used RyuSecure:
+- MapleCraftMC
+- OstiaPvP